emiram01/Mech-Island/README.md

 Mech Island is a mech-inspired first person shooter where the player must survive as many rounds of enemies as possible.

 Made for MechJam 2 but decided to spend more time on it to add more mechanics.
 Built using [Unity2D](https://unity.com/) and C#.
-Most Models and animations were made by me using [Blender](https://www.blender.org/).
+Most models and animations were made by me using [Blender](https://www.blender.org/).
 Other models downloaded from [CGtrader](https://www.cgtrader.com/).